 I loved the rock formations and colors in the Ladakh region.

-Drive in a Valley and small breather for the little one.
+Drive in a Valley and a small breather for the little one.

 Next pitstop, Durbuk, where the road from Leh to Pangong via Chang La meets.